-There is potential for minor impacts on the project as a result of environmental risks such as discovery of a protected species on site or complaints as a result of noise disturbance to residential properties.
+There is potential for minor impacts on the project as a result of environmental risks such as discovery of a protected species on site.
 However, taking into account the nature and scale of the works and the following mitigation measures, the vulnerability of the project to risk is considered to be low.